PHASE 3 OF 7

 Snap pre-validated blocks together.
 Only validate what's genuinely new and risky.

-• Combine proven blocks into the new idea — focus on the novel integration
+• Combine proven blocks and focus on the novel integration

-• Spike only the one NEW risky piece — the part that's never been tested
+• Spike only the one NEW risky piece, never tested before

-• Skip re-validating proven tools — trust the blocks you already built
+• Skip re-validating proven tools; trust your library

-• Spend the saved hours on polish, pitch, and demo prep
+• Spend saved hours on polish, pitch, and demo prep

 Day of